minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 - what features will be available to solve the problem

-- a visual sketch of what the application will look like for the user; if you envision the application to have multiple screens, sketch these all out; not in full detail though
+- a visual sketch of what the application will look like for the user; if you envision the application to have multiple screens, sketch these all out separately

 - what data sets and data sources will you need, how you will get the data into the right form for your app